AceDataCloud/SoraAPI/docs/sora_tasks_api_integration_guide.md

 ![Application Page](https://cdn.acedata.cloud/rci31i.png)

-If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
+If you have not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-There is a free quota available for first-time applicants, allowing you to use this API for free.
+There will be a free quota offered for the first application, allowing you to use this API for free.

 ## Request Example